Things to Know Before You Visit Madagascar

 There aren’t many hostels though, so you will usually be paying for a private room in most places.
 But there are plenty of affordable hotels, even if travelling solo.

 Internal flights are usually around $150 each, sometimes more.
-So they will bump up your budget a bit, but they are very convenient, so it’s your choice.
+So they will bump up your budget a bit, but they are very convenient and much faster than driving – so it’s your choice.

 International flights can also be very expensive.
 It sometimes costs just as much to fly from mainland Africa to Madagascar as it does from Europe (and that’s not cheap).